EgbieAndersonUku1/Fullstack-fruit-and-veg/README.md

 - **Additional API Endpoints:** Create and implement additional API endpoints as needed.
 - **Frontend Integration:** Ensure seamless integration with the frontend.
 - **Extensive Development:** Address a range of significant tasks across various components to ensure full functionality and integration, covering all remaining aspects of backend development.
+- Add responsiveness to the site so that it can handle all screen sizes as not all elements respond to different windows sizes e.g small, etc

 ## Secret Key Setup